 - A sheet of white paper (I suggest 8.5" x 11" or larger)

-*For more advanced kids, you could use tempera or acrylic paint
+Tip: For more advanced kids, you could use tempera or acrylic paint.

-- Start by choosing your favorite animal and think about what pattern its skin or fur has and the texture on its skin or fur.
+- Start by choosing your favorite animal and think about what pattern its skin or fur has and the texture of its skin or fur.

-- Using your Black Paper and a Pencil, trace the outline of your animal, carefully including any specific parts of its body that helps identify it.
+- Using your black paper and a pencil, trace the outline of your animal carefully, including any specific parts of its body that help identify it.

 - Cut the outline of your animal out of the black paper and put it to the side.

-And, remember: Art, like any other skill is a practice which gets better each time you do it!
+And, remember: Art, like any other skill, is a practice that gets better each time you do it!

 How do you have your students trace their chosen animals?

 I'm thinking about doing this with my 4th graders, but wondering how they'd be able to draw their animals' silhouettes...

 Which grade do you recommend this lesson for?

 Laura Spector (author) from Chiang Mai, Thailand on July 30, 2009:

 Thanks!
 Please pop in and use as many as you can.
 The color theory one with the handprint is really fun for kids - its like a color puzzle.
 Hope to hear how all of it went.
 After 6 weeks in the UK, I imagine you'll be missing Thailand!
 Have fun.